nuitrcs/databases_workshop/sql/part2.md

 LIMIT 10;
 ```

+### Exercises

+Join the store table to the address table to add the address information to the store information.

+Select film\_id, category\_id, and name from joining the film\_category and category tables, only where the category\_id is less than 10.

 ### Table Names and Aliases

-We can select specific tables as well.
+We can alias tables as well as columns.
 If a column name appears in both tables, then we have to specify the table name when selecting it.

 ```sql
 SELECT first_name, last_name, customer.address_id, postal_code